lsd/SaucyPHP/README.md

 These parameters can be combined, for say when you want reports generated for tests executed against scenarios grouped in a tag.

 	bin/behat --tags "@helpCenter" --out report/<name>.html

+###More

+See `Guidelines.md` within this directory on how to run these tests against multiple browsers and on the cloud.
+Includes iOS and Android, Phone and Tablets.

 ##Components
 The below **ARE NOT REQUIREMENTS/DEPENDANCIES** , they simply make this tool functional.
 This repository is powered by: